 Like the iPhone XR, the iPhone 11 uses an LCD display that it calls the "Liquid Retina HD" display.
 It measures in at 6.1 inches and features a 1792 x 828 resolution at 326 pixels per inch.

-Though the iPhone 11 has an LCD instead of OLED display, Apple says it is the most advanced LCD that's been introduced in a smartphone, constructed with new engineering techniques.
-It is identical to the display in the iPhone XR, and is inferior to the iPhone 11 Pro and Pro Max displays.
+Though the iPhone 11 has an LCD instead of OLED display, Apple said it was the most advanced LCD that had been introduced in a smartphone, constructed with new engineering techniques.
+It is identical to the display in the iPhone XR, and is inferior to the OLED displays in Apple's newer iPhone models.

-It has a 1400:1 contrast ratio, which is one of the areas where it falls far short of the iPhone 11 Pro models.
-The iPhone 11 Pro and Pro Max have a 2,000,000:1 contrast ratio, which means their colors are richer, blacks are blacker, and there is HDR support, which is unavailable in the iPhone 11.
+It has a 1,400:1 contrast ratio, which is one of the areas where it falls far short of OLED-based models.
+The iPhone 12 and 13 lineups have a 2,000,000:1 contrast ratio, which means their colors are richer, blacks are blacker, and there is HDR support, which is unavailable in the iPhone 11.

-Apple eliminated the 3D Touch feature in the iPhone XR and replaced it with a new Haptic Touch option, which has now rolled out to the entire 2019 iPhone lineup.
+Apple eliminated the 3D Touch feature in the iPhone XR and replaced it with a new Haptic Touch option, which rolled out to the entire 2019 iPhone lineup and has been included in every flagship iPhone since.

 The GPU in the A13 is 20 percent faster than the GPU in the A12 and it uses 40 percent less power.

-The A13 chip features a next-generation 8-core Neural Engine that Apple says is faster than ever for real-time photo and video analysis.
-A pair of Machine Learning Accelerators allow the CPU to run up to six times faster, delivering more than 1 trillion operations per second.
+The A13 chip features an 8-core Neural Engine that Apple says is faster than before for real-time photo and video analysis.
+A pair of Machine Learning Accelerators allow the CPU to run up to six times faster the previous generation, delivering more than 1 trillion operations per second.

 The Neural Engine is up to 20 percent faster and uses up to 15 percent less power than the previous-generation Neural Engine.
 Apple says its Neural Engine powers the camera system, Face ID, AR apps, and more.